 For most users, the problem of YouTube links not opening in-app starts after an iOS or App update.

-This is quite confusing since new updates are known for new features and bug fixes that boost security and performance.
+This is confusing since new updates are known for features and bug fixes that boost security and performance.
 Well, they come with technical complications too.